InterpretingSchool of Arts, English and Languages | PhD

-Dr Piotr Blumczynski
+Prof. Piotr Blumczynski

-Senior Lecturer in Translating and Interpreting
+Professor in Translation and Interpreting

 A 2.1 Honours degree or equivalent qualification acceptable to the University.
 While a Master’s degree (or equivalent qualification acceptable to the University) is not essential, it is desirable and applicants without this qualification will be considered on a case-by-case basis.

 For information on international qualification equivalents, please check the specific information for your country.